 – f/2.2 aperture (2/3 stops brighter)

 – photo resolution: 6912 x 3456 (32% higher)

 – better shadow range; more shadow details

 – Insta360 One X has two stabilization modes: one that is stabilized to a fixed compass heading, and another which is stabilized according to the camera’s forward view.
-The Rylo has only the second stabilization mode.
+The Rylo has only the second (forward facing) stabilization mode.

 – spherical live streaming capability

 – tiny planet live streaming capability